Akshans/MachineLearningProjects/README.md

 EmployeeRetentionClassificationProject: The goal of this was to build a model that predicted whether a full time employee at a software company will quit the company any time soon.
 This became a binary classification problem.
 The company dataset I used is in this project.

 Developing this system was a huge learning experience because I implemented a systematic way of approaching most machine learning problems.
 I organize the project into modules consisting of data exploration, data cleaning, feature engineering, and model training/building.
 After completing these projects, I developed a real-world understanding of solving machine learning problems.
-This includes the importance of developing good data and coding a framework for preventing overfit models (model pipelines that get cross validated).
+This includes the importance of developing good data and coding a framework for preventing overfit models.

 Implementation details are in the folders.